 • Walking, running, bike riding, skateboarding, and rollerblading along the Carlsbad Seawall and the Promenade walkway.

-Amenities: This beach is wheelchair accessible with ramp access located at the intersection of Carlsbad Boulevard and Pine Avenue.
+Amenities: This beach is wheelchair accessible with ramp access at Carlsbad Boulevard and Pine Avenue.
 The Carlsbad Seawall and Promenade walkway connect this beach and Tamarack Beach.

 Limitations: Robert Frazee State Beach is open from 6 a.m. to 10 p.m.
 There are no fires, dogs, glass, or alcohol allowed.
-There are no lifeguards, restrooms, showers, or other facilities at this beach.
+This beach has no lifeguards, restrooms, showers, or other facilities.

 Carlsbad City Beach